-- Point them to Truth.
+- Point them to a promise.

-What you say next can either point them to The Truth or turn into a whine-fest.
+What you say next can either point them to a promise or turn into a whine-fest.
 You have an opportunity at this pivotal moment, to pull back the veil of fine and share your heart.
 You don’t need to preach a sermon, but simply say, “This is what I’m learning…” or “God is teaching me this…” or even, “But this is the promise from His Word I am clinging to…” The temptation here is to focus on ourselves because we like sympathy.
 But Truth always lifts people up.
 As you hear yourself telling your friend what God is teaching you, the bonus will be you are reminded and lifted as well.

-- Listen to their response.
+- Listen to their heart.